rakiashi/ComputerApplication/README.md

 ## Reporting

-In this project i have used cucumber reports , which gives more info on each steps by taking screenshots : you can get in this path : \target\site\cucumber-pretty
+In this project i have used cucumber reports , which gives more info on each steps by taking screenshots : you can get in this path : \target\site\cucumber-prettyq

 ## Test-outputs